 2) Improve SEO Rankings

-Google has always rewarded websites with higher loading speeds.
-They always rank sites higher for providing a good user experience.
+Google has always rewarded websites with higher loading speeds and rank sites higher for providing a good user experience.
+Google’s current best practice is to have a speed index under 3 seconds.
 Also, search engine crawlers can access sites more easily if they load faster.
-Here is a quote from the Google Webmaster blog in 2011 that backs this up.
+As technology evolves, it will become unacceptable to have a slow loading website.
+According to an article by The Verge:

 3) Improve Customer Experience